lillyxcko/Git-Documentation/README.md

 Create a directory to hold the repository's code.

 Open Git Bash on your local computer and navigate to the directory.
+> Tip: you can use `cd dir_name` to enter directories, and `ls -a` to see all the directories you can enter.
+> Alternatively, open the directory in your File Explorer, type `cd ` in Git Bash, and drag and drop the folder into Bash.
+It should paste the directory's path.
+Press [Enter] and you will be inside the directory.

 Run the following command in that dir to initialize a Git repository inside: